-While our findings are suggestive of high competition at the farm gate, downstream segments in the value chain (wholesalers, exporters) may be substantially less competitive.
-In Sierra Leone, where exportation is mainly private, Figure 2 showed that, though wholesaler prices respond somewhat to changes in the international price, pass-through much lower than when looking at prices paid by traders to farmers.
-Identifying whether this low price pass-through may be explained by weak competition among wholesalers or exporters an important area for future research.
+Finally, while our findings are suggestive of an overall high degree of competition at the farm gate, downstream stages of the value chain not studied here (i.e., wholesalers, exporters) may be have substantially more pricing power.
+In Sierra Leone, where exportation is organized by the private sector, Figure 2 showed that, though wholesaler prices respond somewhat to changes in the international price, pass-through much lower at that stage of the value chain, compared to when looking at prices paid by traders to farmers.
+Identifying whether this lower level of price pass-through may be explained by weak competition among wholesalers or exporters an important area for future research.